joseprupi/quantragrpc/README.md

 ### Must

 * Create documentation
-* Addtests to assert the results are equal to QuantLib
+* Add tests to assert the results are equal to QuantLib

 ### Nice to have